We all want more traffic to our websites.

 3. Include your website link in your social media bios

 How many times do you see someone on social media and want to check them out a bit more?
+Maybe they have commented on someone else’s post and you have wanted to know more.
 So you might look at some of their posts and then go to their bio, only to find no website link (or if it is a person on facebook no mention of their business at all) and you give up.

 I have probably spent more money with people who I have found through their social media bios than I have with anyone who has ever advertised.
 I wouldn’t have spent that money if they didn’t have their link in their bio.
 It is a real quick and easy win.

 Check all social media platforms that you’re on.
 It’s not just Facebook and Instagram that allow you to do this.

 4. Post on your personal profile

 I believe personal social media is for your personal stuff and your business page/profile is for business (I know some people mix the two and that is fine).
 But if you are like me, it is worth occasionally posting about your business on your personal profile and including a website link.

 In fact, when business could do with a boost I recommend a very direct (and shareable) post explaining what you do and asking if anyone knows someone looking for that if they could forward your details.

 You need to get over the worry that nosey parkers who you would rather keep away from your business will see it.
 Because it will also be seen by many people who have forgotten (or maybe aren’t sure) what you do and when one of their friends is looking for the kind of thing you do they will promote your business for you.
 Have you gotten business from friends of friends?
 I have.
 It is a great recommendation because it comes from a trusted source.
 So this is not just about driving traffic, but also about driving traffic that is far more likely to buy from you.

 5. Include your link on your social media cover image